halbtuerke/keyboard-maestro_plugins-omnifocus_actions/ReadMe.md

 A port of my OmniFocus Keyboard Maestro Function Macros.

+## Update ##

+As of 2013-06-07, the plugins have been removed from this repo.
+I am no longer a OmniFocus user.
+It would be irresponsible and careless of me to provide Keyboard Maestro plugins that I have no intention to support

+If you are interested in maintaining the Keyboard Maestro plugins for future use, feel free to contact me.

 ## Installation

 1. Drag the zip files to Keyboard Maestro's Dock Icon.